CSS animations

 CSS animations is a module for Cascading Style Sheets that allows the animation of HTML document elements using CSS.

 History

-While the pseudo-class :hover has been used to generate rudimentary animations for years, extensions of CSS into the realm of animation were minimal until the late 2000s decade.
+While the pseudo-class :hover has been used to generate rudimentary animations for years, extensions of CSS into the realm of animation were minimal until the late 2000s.
 As early as 2007, WebKit had announced its intent to include CSS animation, transitions, and transforms as features of WebKit.
 It also announced the implementation of both implicit and explicit animation through CSS in February 2009.
 CSS animation has also been put forth as a feature of CSS3, the ongoing draft specification managed by the World Wide Web Consortium (W3C).

 Current

 CSS Animations is a module of Cascading Style Sheets.
 It allows users to hover over objects and an animation will play.
 Currently, it is adopted by all major search engines.
 Despite the controversy from those who prefer animation via Javascript, the hover tag is now widely used across the Cascading Style Sheets community.